Sapientan/Block2Project/README.md

 This repository made as an exercise in copyright.

-This repository contains a simple script for computing Bayes' Theorem values, specifically in the context of philosophy.
+This repository contains several simple scripts.
+One for bayesian calculations, one for student loan calculations, and one for a game of connect 4.
+Note that the scripts are not production ready by any means and are meant as foundations from which the scripts can be adapted to your needs.